-lcon Description • Battery Manager - Displays battery information, including charge level, status, health and wear level. ₩ 🚯 Bluetooth Pairing Utility - Use to pair peripherals with the device by scanning a barcode.
-Camera - Take photos or record videos.
-DataWedge - Enables data capture using the imager.
-DL DisplayLink Presenter - Use to present the device screen onto a connected monitor. lh.
+ltem Description Ð Battery Manager - Displays battery information, including charge level, status, health and wear level, and use to place device in Battery Swap mode when replacing the battery. ₩ 🗞 Bluetooth Pairing Utility - Use to pair a Zebra Bluetooth scanner with the device by scanning a barcode. ] DataWedge - Enables data capture using the imager.
+DisplayLink Presenter - Use to present the device screen onto a connected monitor. h.
 DWDemo - Provides a way to demonstrate the data capture features using the imager.
-O-T License Manager - Use to manage software licenses on the device.
+0 7 License Manager - Use to manage software licenses on the device. .
+PTT Express - Use to launch PTT Express client for VoIP communication.